 Spotify: https://open.spotify.com/artist/0df2imDDwdkE9vkDAkbslb?si=x-sbTd5jSuS8yR88b7nbfg

 This indie pop musician has previously sold-out headline shows in London, Oxford, and Tel Aviv.
-The songs he played were about stages of a relationship including the start and the end.
-His lyrics told a story and the melodies that accompany were beautiful.
+The songs he played were about stages of a relationship, including the start and the end.
+His lyrics told a story, and the melodies that accompanied them were beautiful.
 I have followed him on Spotify and can’t wait to hear his future releases.

 Facebook: https://www.facebook.com/BertieSongs